fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 4: Create a notebook

+In this task, you will create a notebook within Microsoft Fabric to develop and execute code for data processing and analysis.
+Notebooks provide an interactive environment for writing and running code in multiple languages, facilitating data engineering and data science workflows.

 1. On the **Home** page for your lakehouse, in the **Open notebook (1)** menu, select **New notebook (2)**.

       ![11](./Images/01/11.png)